Major depressive disorder: Stigma

 Social stigma of major depression is widespread, and contact with mental health services reduces this only slightly.
 Public opinions on depression treatment vary.
 While some remain skeptical about antidepressants, recent studies show a more balanced view.
 Many patients recognize their benefits but have concerns about side effects and personality changes.
 In the UK, the Royal College of Psychiatrists and the Royal College of General Practitioners conducted a joint Five-year Defeat Depression campaign to educate and reduce stigma from 1992 to 1996; a MORI study conducted afterwards showed a small positive change in public attitudes to depression and treatment.

 While serving his first term as Prime Minister of Norway, Kjell Magne Bondevik attracted international attention in August 1998 when he announced that he was suffering from a depressive episode, becoming the highest-ranking world leader to admit to suffering from a mental illness while in office.
-Upon this revelation, Anne Enger became acting Prime Minister for three weeks, from 30 August to 23 September, while he recovered from the depressive episode.
-Bondevik then returned to office.
-Bondevik received thousands of supportive letters, and said that the experience had been positive overall, both for himself and because it made mental illness more publicly acceptable.